Video-sharing applications put users in the picture

 Users can also record a message, which must be less than 63 seconds long, and send it to other people using the app, or email it and send it to Facebook contacts.

-Grimsditch said most people using the app are business travellers and parents with young children.
+Grimsditch said most people using the app are business travelers and parents with young children.
 But "video natives," 25-year olds who grew up using video recording devices, are the most active users.

 "They're using the app in a much more day-to-day, casual style because they have used video communication technologies their whole lives," Grimsditch explained.